 These epoxy type of locking aides are very good if used properly.
-Most users will not employ a torque wrench to tighten their fasteners, so these epoxy coated fasteners will work well when using manual tightening.
-However, caution must be observed when using any air impact assembly tools, as these fasteners will not have sufficient friction to cause these air driven tools to stall and the fasteners will be either stretched into yield or have their threads stripped.
+Most users will not employ a torque wrench to tighten their fasteners, so these epoxy coated fasteners will work well.
+However, caution must be observed when using any air impact assembly tools, as these fasteners will not have sufficient friction to cause these tools to stall and the fasteners will be either stretched into yield or have their threads stripped.

-Therefore, there are two basic types of chemical thread locking products: the liquid cyanoacrylate chemicals and the microencapsulated epoxy.
+Therefore, we have two basic types of chemical thread locking products.
+The liquid cyanoacrylate chemicals and the microencapsulated epoxy.
 The cyanoacrylate chemicals were originally designed for small screws.
-These too act as a lubricant but produce a coefficient of friction below the 25% safety factor of a fastener's torque limit.
+These too act as a lubricant but well below the 25% safety factor of a fastener's torque limit.
 But one must ask: is it because of the thread locking chemical or because the connection is now about 20% tighter than expected?
 Naturally a tighter connection will produce a more vibration resistant joint.